-Restaurants can also try out wildly entertaining strategies that coincide with special celebrations.
+Restaurants can also try out wildly entertaining trends and strategies that coincide with special celebrations.
 In the US, for example, seafood restaurant Red Lobster recently launched a date night package for those who miss dinner dates with loved ones.
-The good-for-two package includes an appetizer, entrée, side dish and dessert.
-It also comes with a Spotify playlist and Zoom backgrounds to deliver an amusing albeit authentic experience.
+The good-for-two package includes an appetizer, entrée, side dish, and dessert.
+It also comes with a Spotify playlist and Zoom backgrounds to deliver an amusingly authentic experience.

 Drive-in movie theaters are also making a comeback by turning parking spaces into places for entertainment.
-It’s a safe way to be entertained—people don’t have to sit close to strangers and also a great way to market a business.
-All it takes is a spot-on movie, a spacious area and a masterful menu.
+It’s a safe way to be entertained; people don’t have to sit close to strangers and is also a great way to market a business.
+All it takes is a spot-on movie, a spacious area, and a masterful menu.

 Serious case of social distancing

-Some restaurants even go the extra mile to serve a unique dining experience to customers, given that social distancing will be a norm.
-A soon-to-open restaurant in Sweden called Bord för En, which translates to table for one, has no waiters and only serves one customer per day.
+Some restaurants even go the extra mile to serve a unique dining experience to customers, given that social distancing has become be the norm.
+A restaurant in Sweden called Bord för En, which translates to table for one, has no waiters and only serves one customer per day.
 The three-course seasonal meals will be delivered via wooden basket attached to a rope and customers will decide on how much they will pay based on their experience.